-- For purposes of this Chapter, the floor area excludes all areas permanently allocated for vehicle parking, unless such areas are used for commercial or industrial purposes. - Office uses include those associated with professional, business, and medical services. - Accessory uses, such as retail, restaurant, and meeting facilities within a hotel shall be subject to requirements for a retail use. - F. Maximum size, design and character of inclusionary units.
-Inclusionary units shall be limited to a maximum size of 1,000 square feet of living space per unit and shall be compatible with the design of the commercial or industrial development or the predominant residential character in the immediate neighborhood in appearance, materials, amenities, and finished quality. - G. Timing of construction.
+- For purposes of this Chapter, the floor area excludes all areas permanently allocated for vehicle parking, unless such areas are used for commercial or industrial purposes. - Office uses include those associated with professional, business, and medical services. - Accessory uses, such as retail, restaurant, and meeting facilities within a hotel shall be subject to requirements for a retail use. - F. Size, design and character of inclusionary units.
+Inclusionary units shall provide a mixture of sizes and shall be compatible with the design of the commercial or industrial development or the predominant residential character in the immediate neighborhood in appearance, materials, amenities, and finished quality.
+All inclusionary rental units on the ground floor that are provided in compliance with this chapter shall be accessible to the disabled. - G. Timing of construction.
 All inclusionary housing units and other phases of a development shall be constructed prior to or concurrent with the construction of the commercial or industrial development, unless the Director approves a different schedule. - H. Eligible occupants.
 All inclusionary units shall be rented or sold to very low, low, or moderate income households as certified by the Housing Authority. - I. Encouragement for On-site Housing.
 As an inducement for the development of on-site housing, the Director may grant a reduction in the site development standards of this Development Code or architectural design requirements which exceed the minimum building standards approved by the State Building Standards Commission in compliance with State law (Health and Safety Code Sections 18901 et seq.), including, but not limited to setback, coverage, and/or parking requirements.